kperath/go-subtest/README.md

 ## TODO

+- Add file guard
 - Add option to just copy to clipboard ie. self manage
+- Clean up code
-- Add file guard
+- Add tests for each feature
+- Add command to open launch.json to go to current test
 - Formalize README
 - Add to marketplace